Sick leave and employment

 • Employer pushing for dismissal

-• Settlement agreement offered during illness
+• Settlement agreement offered during sick leave

 • UWV sanction threatened